 SECTION 7.
-Effective July 1, 2014 a road maintenance fee of thirty (\$30) dollars on each motorized vehicle licensed in Horry County is scheduled to be included on motor vehicle tax notices with the proceeds going into the County Road Maintenance Fund and specifically used for the paving, resurfacing, maintenance and improvement of the County road system.
+Effective July 1, 2015 a road maintenance fee of fifty (\$50) dollars on each motorized vehicle licensed in Horry County is scheduled to be included on motor vehicle tax notices with the proceeds going into the County Road Maintenance Fund and specifically used for the paving, resurfacing, maintenance and improvement of the County road system.
 Any interest earned on these funds shall accrue to this account.
 Any contracted Attorney's fees incurred as a result of litigation involving the road maintenance fee shall reduce the interest accrual.
 The cities shall continue to receive 85% of the road fee collected within their boundary.

 SECTION 8.
 The Horry County Capital Improvement Plan shall be reviewed and revised by the County Council annually based on their established priorities and subject to availability of funding.
-The Fiscal Year 2015 plan covers the next five (5) years priority capital concerns.
+The Fiscal Year 2016 plan covers the next five (5) years priority capital concerns.
 Upon approval of the Plan, the County Administrator shall be charged with the responsibility of administering the Plan, including any property acquisitions, sales or divestitures and leases, necessary to achieve the ultimate Plan goals as established by County Council.

 SECTION 9.
-At fiscal year end, June 30, 2014, any funds budgeted for the following purposes which have not been expended shall reflect as a commitment of fund balance in the Comprehensive Annual Financial Report and shall be brought forward in the fiscal year 2015 as budgeted fund balance and not represented in the approved revenue and expenditure budget amounts.
-This automatic re-budgeting shall not require a supplemental budget ordinance and shall be limited to the amount available above the required fund balance for the previous fiscal year: funds budgeted for Capital Improvement Projects; funds budgeted for Road Maintenance local road improvements; funds budgeted for Capital Project Sales Tax projects; funds budgeted for County Council expense accounts and recreation funds; funds budgeted for Grants or donations; funds budgeted for Stormwater capital projects, chemicals, and contract spraying; funds budgeted for Maintenance Life Cycle Program; funds budgeted for Recreation capital improvements and programs; funds budgeted for capital items authorized by purchase order but not received; funds budgeted for accommodations tax funds approved by the Accommodations Tax Committee and County Council; funds budgeted for ongoing capital projects at the baseball stadium; funds budgeted for County paid parking program; funds budgeted for Myrtle Beach Regional Economic Development Corporation (MBREDC); funds budgeted for offsite morgue; funds budgeted for infrastructure improvements in admission tax districts; funds budgeted for spoil basin maintenance and legal; funds budgeted for traffic lights; funds budgeted for Public Works asphalt supplies; funds budgeted for infrastructure improvements in the Multi-County Business Park Rollback Fund; funds budgeted for Solicitor and Public Defender Circuit Offices; funds budgeted for Fire Apparatus Replacement; funds budgeted for Prisoner Canteen proceeds; funds budgeted for home detention; and funds budgeted for Library park pass fees.
+At fiscal year end, June 30, 2015, any funds budgeted for the following purposes which have not been expended shall reflect as a commitment of fund balance in the Comprehensive Annual Financial Report and shall be brought forward in the fiscal year 2016 as budgeted fund balance and not represented in the approved revenue and expenditure budget amounts.
+This automatic re-budgeting shall not require a supplemental budget ordinance and shall be limited to the amount available above the required fund balance for the previous fiscal year: funds budgeted for Capital Improvement Projects; funds budgeted for Road Maintenance local road improvements; funds budgeted for Capital Project Sales Tax projects; funds budgeted for County Council expense accounts and recreation funds; funds budgeted for Grants or donations; funds budgeted for Stormwater capital projects, chemicals, and contract spraying; funds budgeted for Berm Height Study and Singleton Swash Capital Project; funds budgeted for Maintenance Life Cycle Program; funds budgeted for Recreation capital improvements and programs; funds budgeted for capital items authorized by purchase order but not received; funds budgeted for accommodations tax funds approved by the Accommodations Tax Committee and County Council; funds budgeted for ongoing capital projects at the baseball stadium; funds budgeted for County paid parking program; funds budgeted for Myrtle Beach Regional Economic Development Corporation (MBREDC); funds budgeted for offsite morgue; funds budgeted for infrastructure improvements in admission tax districts; funds budgeted for spoil basin maintenance and legal; funds budgeted for traffic lights; funds budgeted for Public Works asphalt and construction; funds budgeted for heavy equipment replacement; funds budgeted for infrastructure improvements in the Multi-County Business Park Rollback Fund; funds budgeted for Solicitor and Public Defender Circuit Offices; funds budgeted for Fire Apparatus Replacement; funds budgeted for Hidden Woods special tax district; funds budgeted for Prisoner Canteen proceeds; funds budgeted for home detention; funds budgeted for Museum gift shop net revenues; and funds budgeted for Library park pass fees.